CeeblueTV/webrtc-client/README.md

 >   npm run build:iife
 >   ```
 >
 > - The default target is ES6.
-If you want to manually test other targets (although they are not officially supported), use these commands:
+If you want to manually test other targets (although they are not officially supported), you can always experiment it with:
 >   ```
 >   npm run build -- --target esnext
 >   npm run build:cjs -- --target esnext